ThomasAribart/dev-to-articles/blog-posts/write-type-safe-s3-select-queries-with-kysely/write-type-safe-s3-select-queries-with-kysely.md

     // 👇 Unpack the array
   >[number];

-type Pokemon = QueryResponseRow<typeof kyselyQuery>
+type Pokemon = QueryResponseRow<typeof kyselyQuery>;

 // 👇 Equivalent to:
 type Pokemon = {
   id: string;
   name: string;
   // 👍 customName is indeed possibly undefined
   customName: string | undefined;
   level: string;
   // 🙌 "type" property has been renamed
   pokemonType: PokemonType;
- }
+};
 ```

 Now we can just use this type the response of our `parseS3SelectEventStream` util and voilà!
 We’re done!
 For good this time 🙂